 At least one walk must be completed before applying for membership.

-Hillwalking can be dangerous and you’re taking part at your own risk.
+PLEASE NOTE: Hillwalking can be dangerous and you are taking part at your own risk.